Enriching lives

 Evaluation Procedures

 All grant recipients must report on the expenditure of grant funds and the outcomes of the funded program.
-Mid-year and final progress reports are required and notification with a link will be sent to the grant recipients at the appropriate times.
-Failure to submit a progress report will disqualify the grant recipient from further funding by The Catholic Foundation.
+Mid-year and final progress requirement notifications with a link will be sent to the grant recipients at the appropriate times.
+Failure to submit a requirement will disqualify the grant recipient from further funding by The Catholic Foundation.
 Please be advised that The Catholic Foundation will conduct random pre- and post-site visits during the grant cycle.

 For More Information